 - Bullet, shrapnel or any other type of metal fragment

 Before you schedule an MRE, tell your doctor if you think you're pregnant.
-The effects of magnetic fields on fetuses aren't well-understood.
-Your doctor may recommend choosing an alternative exam or postponing the test.

 How you prepare